8 Best Oils For Low Porosity Hair To Hold Moisture For Long

 How To Choose Oils For Low Porosity Hair

 Low porosity hair is stubborn and rebellious to dyes, styling and takes a long time to dry.
 It deflects moisture and is likely to see more damage and breakage, so proper care is essential.
 The epidermis scales are tightly packed together, so it is harder for the products to penetrate.
-Cosmetic butters and dense oils are the best oils for low porosity hair.
+Active ingredients like cosmetic butter and dense oils are the best oils for low porosity hair as they aid in preventing moisture loss and hydrating hair strands.
 Coconut oil, flaxseed oil, sunflower oil, baobab oil, shea butter are some of the best oils for low porosity hair type.
+Before selecting a product, look it up on Amazon and carefully read through the detailed reviews, reviewers’ experiences, and their feedback about the product.
+Also, do your research on the ingredients and look for tried-and-tested products.

 How To Take Care Of Low Porosity Hair